alphagov/paas-team-manual/docs/architecture_decision_records/ADR004-domain-naming-scheme.md

 There are a number of externally available endpoints that are accessed to manage and view information about the platform, as well as issue commands via the Cloud Foundry API.
 In addition to this, a URL also needs to be available to access Apps hosted on the platform.
 These need to be accessed via some sort of sensible URL.

+The reason for splitting system domains from app domains was to prevent applications from stealing traffic to CF components (e.g. api.<domain>) or masquerading as official things of the platform (e.g. signup.<domain>).

 ### Naming considerations
 A number of aspects were considered as part of the naming process.

 * Clear sense of purpose
 * Clear distinction between Production and other Environments
 * No overly technical names (e.g. hosting/paas/scalable-elastic-public-government-hosting)
-* Prevent possibility of domains suggesting 'live' service
+* Prevent possibility of domains suggesting 'live' service e.g. if we allowed [app name].paas.gov.uk it could appear as thought they were live services.

 Decision
 ========
-For our _not_ production environments we will be using the following domains:
+For _non_ production environments we will be using the following domains:

 * [environment name].cloudpipeline.digital
 * [app name].[environment name].cloudpipelineapps.digital